allanrehhoff/ff-stylekit/README.md

 2. **Download contents**
    - Clone contents of this repository to you machine
-   - Copy the contents of the `src/` folder and place it inside the `chrome` folder of your Firefox profile.x
+   - Copy the contents of the `src/` folder and place it inside the `chrome` folder of your Firefox profile.

+3. **Enable user stylesheets in Firefox**
+   - Go to `about:config`, then:
+   - Set  to `true`
+   - Restart Firefox

 ## Customizing colors
 1. **Customize your accent color**